Nas-7-ser/InteractiveRobot/README.md

-# Graph Processing and Analysis Documentation
+# Graph Processing and Analysis

-This documentation describes the process of building a graph from CSV files, converting graph data into a specific format for analysis, and counting connections per node within the graph.
-The procedures outlined here are particularly useful for analyzing social networks, communication patterns, or any dataset where entities are interconnected.
+This part describes the process of building a graph from CSV files, converting graph data into a specific format for analysis, and counting connections per node within the graph.

 ## Features